xndong/w3resourcePythonExercise/Dictionary/README.md

+This directory includes:
+dictionary exercises

 chunk large file into pieces
 read large file into pieces

 rename all files in a folder

-word count in one file
+word count/frequency in file
-word count in files
+word count/frequency in files
-word count in files multithread
+word count/frequency in files multithread